-Monday, Labor Day September 4th will conclude our beach season.
-After this date, beaches will be unprotected by lifeguards and no bathing will be permitted.
-Please remove all items from the beach houses no later than 6:00 PM on Labor Day, September 4th.
+CLOSING OF BEACHES – Monday, Labor Day September 3rd will conclude our beach season.
+After this date, beaches will be unprotectedby lifeguards and no bathing will be permitted.
+Please remove all items from the beach houses no later than 6:00 PM on Labor Day, September 3rd .

-When snowfall is predicted please remove your cars from the street –as our public works crew is hindered in snow plowing operations.
+REMOVAL OF VEHICLES DURING SNOW STORMS– When snowfallis predictedplease remove your cars from the street –as our public works crew is hindered in snow plowing operations.
 Vehicles will be towed and may be redeemed at your expense.

-September 16, 2017, the “NO PARKING 10:00 AM to 5:00 PM” will be lifted.
+PARKING REGULATIONS –September 16, 2018, the “NO PARKING 10:00 AM to 5:00 PM” will be lifted.
 Some streets in the village have no parking throughout the year – if you are having a party and wish to have guests park on the street call the Village Office Monday – Friday from 8:00 AM to 3:45 PM or e-mail the request to email@example.com or firstname.lastname@example.org for a special parking permit.

-The Board of Trustees meets the second Monday of each month (unless it falls on a holiday) at 7:45 PM in the Village Hall.
-Go to our website for a complete list of meeting dates
+VILLAGE BOARD MEETINGS – The Board of Trustees meets the second Monday of each month (unless it falls on a holiday) at 7:45 PM in the Village Hall.

-Please notify the Village Office in writing upon satisfying your mortgage, if you refinance your mortgage or have your mortgage sold by one lending institution to another.
+VILLAGE TAXES– Please notify the Village Office at email@example.com upon satisfying your mortgage, if you refinance your mortgage or have your mortgage sold by one lending institution to another.
 If you sell your house, please make sure you tell the new owner to come to the Village Hall with their deed so records can be changed.

-New members always welcome, free training – meeting the last Tuesday of every month at the Atlantic Beach Rescue Headquarters, 1 Rescue Road – 8:00 P.M. – Squad training Saturdays at 10 AM at Rescue Headquarters – interested persons are welcome.
+ATLANTIC BEACH RESCUE SQUAD– New members always welcome, free training – meetings are the last Tuesday of every month at the AB Rescue Headquarters, 1 Rescue Road – 8:00 P.M. – Squad training Saturdays at 10 AM at Rescue Headquarters – interested persons are welcome.

 Fundraising for AB Cats goes on 12 months a year.
 Please help by:

-As we approach fall we want to thank all who supported our sale and the village staff who made our enterprise a success.
-We will continue to have ponchos, sweatshirts and blankets on sale in the village office which are great for the Fall.
+AB BEAUTIFICATION COMMITTEE –As we approach Fall we want to thank all who supported our sale and the village staff who made our enterprise a success.
+We still have some sweatshirts and hats on sale in the village office which are great for the Fall.
 We have commenced our project of plantings on Ocean Boulevard and look forward to completing this project as budget permits.
 We are also entertaining the idea of people sponsoring plantings if they wish, please contact our office if interested.
-Looking forward to the Fall, we will welcome volunteers for the fall festival as well as overall involvement.
+Looking forward to the Fall, we will welcome volunteers for the Fall festival and will have special items for sale.

-Enclosed storage containers or PODS also require a permit beforebeing placed on your property.
+PODS –Enclosed storage containers or PODS also require a permit beforebeing placed on your property.
 Call the Village office 371-4600 for additional information.

-CONSTRUCTION/GARDENERS/ POWER EQUIPMENT/ MANUAL EQUIPMENT, Power equipment- manual equipment- perform any construction –not permitted as follows:
+CONSTRUCTION/GARDENERS/ POWER EQUIPMENT/ MANUAL EQUIPMENT, Power equipment- manual equipment- perform any construction –not permittedas follows:

 – from Friday before Memorial Day weekend to the Tuesday following Labor day